 Advance Search lets you search forms based on specified form properties.
 This provides a more specific result than full-text search.
 Advance search includes search based on tags, properties (such as Author, Description, and Title), modification date, and full text.

 The Lister displays forms based on the search parameters.
 Each form in the search result is displayed with an icon, which is hyperlinked to the associated form.
 You can click the icon to open and work with the associated form.

 The forms can be accessed from the link provided along with the form in the Search and Lister component of the page.

 Each form contains help information that enables a user to fill the form.

-A user has the option to save a draft of a form by clicking the Save button.
-This allows the user to work on a form over a period of time before submitting the form.
+A user can optionally save a draft of a form by clicking Save.
+This allows the user to work on a form over a time period before submitting the form.

 On completion of form filling, the user submits the forms by clicking the Submit button on the form.
 The submitted forms appear in the Submissions tab of the Draft & Submission component of the Page.